sarbagyastha/youtube_player_flutter/packages/youtube_player_flutter/README.md

 * Fast Forward and Rewind on horizontal drag
 * Fit Videos to wide screens with pinch gestures

-The plugin uses [flutter_inappwebview](https://pub.dartlang.org/packages/flutter_inappwebview) under-the-hood.
+The plugin uses [zikzak_inappwebview](https://pub.dev/packages/zikzak_inappwebview) under-the-hood, which provides better stability and fixes iOS crashes that occurred with the original flutter_inappwebview.

-Since *flutter_inappwebview* relies on Flutter's mechanism for embedding Android and iOS views, this plugin might share some known issues tagged with the [platform-views](https://github.com/flutter/flutter/labels/a%3A%20platform-views) label.
+Since *zikzak_inappwebview* relies on Flutter's mechanism for embedding Android and iOS views, this plugin might share some known issues tagged with the [platform-views](https://github.com/flutter/flutter/labels/a%3A%20platform-views) label.

 ## Requirements
 * Android: `minSdkVersion 17` and add support for `androidx` (see [AndroidX Migration](https://flutter.dev/docs/development/androidx-migration))